vikask-iitg/IoT-Based-Real-Time-Indoor-Positioning-Solution-for-Wheelchair-Localization-in-Healthcare/README.md

 ![IoT Circuit Diagram](https://github.com/user-attachments/assets/c30aa2fb-9404-4a3f-ad90-6838b03910fc)

-## Overview
+# Advanced Indoor Positioning System for Wheelchairs

-This project develops a smart, cost-effective attendance logging system using NodeMCU and RFID sensors.
-It automates attendance tracking for environments like schools and workplaces, enhancing accuracy and convenience.
+This project develops an advanced indoor positioning system for tracking wheelchairs in a multi-floor hospital using IoT-based RFID technology.
+It ensures real-time tracking and reporting of wheelchairs' locations in terms of room and floor numbers, enhancing operational efficiency and patient service.

 ## Objectives

-- **RFID Identification:** Use RFID sensors for quick and reliable identification.
+- **RFID Tracking**: Utilize RFID sensors and tags for accurate and real-time tracking of wheelchairs.
-- **Wireless Connectivity:** Connect via NodeMCU's Wi-Fi for real-time data storage.
+- **Location Reporting**: Provide wheelchair locations in terms of room numbers and floor levels in a four-floor hospital.
-- **User Interface:** Provide an intuitive web or mobile app for managing attendance.
+- **User Interface**: Design an intuitive and scalable UI for managing and displaying tracking data, accommodating multiple wheelchairs.
-- **Notifications:** Send alerts and reminders to administrators and attendees.

 ## Features

-- **RFID Sensors:** Automatically logs attendance by reading RFID cards or tags.
+- **RFID Sensors**: Track wheelchairs by reading RFID tags placed on them and sensors installed at room entries and exits.
-- **NodeMCU:** Acts as the main controller with Wi-Fi connectivity.
-- **Real-time Data:** Stores data on a cloud platform (Google Sheets).
-- **Feedback:** Buzzer and LEDs provide immediate confirmation of actions.
-- **Alerts:** Sends automatic notifications to relevant users.
+- **Indoor Positioning**: Report locations based on a unique floormap with rotational adjustments for each floor.
+- **UI Design**: A single, scalable interface for tracking data management and display, designed for ease of use and adaptability.
+- **Floor Mapping**: Each floor has a unique map with five asymmetric rooms, rotated by 90° from the previous floor’s layout.

 ## Components

-- **NodeMCU:** Main controller board with Wi-Fi.
-- **RFID Sensor:** Reads RFID card IDs.
-- **Buzzer & LEDs:** Actuators for feedback.
-- **Cloud Storage:** Uses Google Sheets for data management.
+- **RFID Sensors**: Installed at room entry and exit points.
+- **RFID Tags**: Attached to wheelchairs for identification.
+- **User Interface**: Developed to manage and visualize tracking data efficiently.
+- **Indoor Mapping**: Custom-designed floormaps for accurate location reporting.

 ## Conclusion

-The system offers an efficient and reliable solution for automating attendance tracking, featuring real-time updates, easy management, and effective notifications.
+The system significantly improves hospital operations by enabling precise tracking of wheelchairs, leading to better equipment management and timely service.
+The intuitive UI ensures easy data management and scalability, enhancing overall operational efficiency.

 ## Getting Started